The Expat: Linda Neilson

 It’s interesting, though, as a lot of Argentines think Europe is “better” and often ask what the hell I’m doing here!

-We were definitely moving here.
+is it possible to overdose on cialis view We were definitely moving here.
 We’d cut all our ties in Glasgow to move to Spain, put everything into Spain as we really were thinking about setting home there then did exactly the same thing here.
 So we knew we were here to stay.
 And neither of us could imagine going back to Britain after being in Spain so we had to think where else could we try.

 Ral had kept his artist’s studio that was a few blocks away from his mum’’s house in Caballito.
 It was a little PH with graffiti he’d done and an open-air passage way.

 Now we live on the edge of Villa Crespo and Flores.
 Palermo is expanding so much that soon we’ll be calling it Palermo Flowers or Palermo Little Horse!

 how long do the effects of cialis last

 I definitely had enough when I moved although it was a bit of a baptism of fire when I started working.
 I met someone who offered me a job running a photography gallery which was about to be set up.
 I came here, started teaching English, then this job was offered to me and I worked on that project until the directors shut it for personal reasons.

 So I was out of work in November 2009 with a six-month-old baby thinking “no one is going to give me a job now!”
 Just as I was taking a couple of months off to take stock and decide what I was going to do, all of a sudden some friends of ours, who’d been friends for years, invited us round for dinner as they had a proposition.
 They said they had a shop which was empty, which actually used to be their house, and it turned out they’d always had this romantic idea of opening an art gallery.
 And they asked us to do that.